kenjennings/Melbourne-House-C64-Book1-For-Atari/README.md

 - The **"C64andAt8"** file is the original ported version with C64-specific code commented out where it occurs and followed by the equivalent Atari assembly.

 - The **"At8"** version is the "C64andAt8" version with the commented C64 code removed leaving only the Atari-specific code.
+Logic, behavior improvements, and code modularization not present in the original may be included here.

 ---